 Now, you need to choose a registered agent.
 This is required for your Articles of Organization as well.
 Read our article Registered Agent Service to learn what this position fulfills and why you need it.
 Remember that your registered agent can be a firm or an individual.

 4. Decide Your Ownership and Management Structure.

 Also in your Articles of Organization, you'll need to choose whether you'll have multiple managers, one manager, or all members managing your Arkansas LLC.
 The decision comes down to whether you'd like your LLC to be manager-managed or member-managed.
-Use these guides to help you make this decision: The Member-Managed LLC guide and the Manager-Managed LLC guide.

 5. Create an Operating Agreement.

 Operating agreements are central to any LLC’s financial and functional decisions and management.
 People often think of the operating agreement as the legal engine that drives any business.